 If you use a desiccant vent filter, you should establish a regular maintenance schedule.
-You should change your vent filter when it is 75%-90% spent (pink color).
+You should change your vent filter when it is 75% spent (pink color).
 Replacement filters are available at a nominal cost from the factory.
 Do not remove the old vent filter until a new one is available.
-Remember that our improved 810 SuperDry Vent Filters are designed to be effective for at least one year before requiring replacement.
-The 811 Stainless Steel Vent Filter is designed to last at least 5 years.
+Remember that Pressure Systems' improved 810 SuperDry[TM] Vent Filter are designed to be effective for at least one year before requiring replacement.